narwhalacademy/zebra-crossing/README-Italiano.md

 ---

-### 👤 I don't want to give out my real phone number for online dating/networking/organizing
+### 👤 Non voglio usare il mio vero numero di telefono per online dating/networking

 For messaging apps that use phone numbers as the primary identifier/username (e.g. Signal, WhatsApp), get a secondary number from: